 Hazard perception test tips: how to pass

 Not everything that looks like a hazard will develop into one.
 For example, a car indicating its intention to pull out may not do so.
-If you click for this, you won’t earn any points.
+If you click on this, you won’t earn any points.

 Next steps after your hazard perception test

-Once you've passed your hazard perception and driving tests you'll need to find a cheap car to insure.
+Once you've passed your hazard perception and driving tests, you'll need to find a cheap car to insure.
 It's also possible to bring your rates down slightly by taking the Pass Plus scheme, a voluntary programme designed to make new drivers safer.
 This includes a greater emphasis on building confidence in motorway driving.

 Engine management light: top 5 causes of amber engine warning light